GachaKid/Python-Rotation/README.md

-# This is the microbit code
+# This is the Microbit Code
 ### The code itself will be organized by the individual functions
 #### Scisscors
 *Code for Scisscors*